o3de/o3de.org/content/docs/user-guide/components/reference/atom/light.md

 ---
 title: Light component
 linktitle: Light
-description: ' Open 3D Engine (O3DE) Area Light component reference. '
+description: ' Open 3D Engine (O3DE) Light component reference. '
 weight: 100
 toc: true
 ---

 {{< preview-new >}}
-The **Light** component simulates soft studio light by allowing creation of various types of punctual and area lights.
+The **Light** component simulates soft studio light by allowing the creation of various types of punctual and area lights.
 The types of lights available are Point (sphere), Point (simple punctual), Spot (disk), Spot (simple punctual), Capsule, Quad, and Polygon.
 - Point (sphere), Spot (disk), Capsule, Quad, and Polygon are area lights.
-They most accurately simulate real world light sources.
+They most accurately simulate real-world light sources.
-- Point (simple punctual) and Spot (simple punctual) are punctual lights, which are infinitesimally small lights.
-They are slightly more performant than their area light counterparts, but produce simpler light effects.
+- Point (simple punctual) and Spot (simple punctual) are punctual lights, which are infinitesimally small.
+They are slightly more performant than their area light counterparts, but they produce simpler light effects.
 - Point (sphere) and Spot (disk) light types support shadow effects.
 - Quad and Polygon light types can emit light from one or both directions.
 - Quad light type optionally supports fast approximation, which produces a more efficient but lower quality light effect.
-- Polygon light type can be significantly more expensive as the points in the polygon shape increases.
+- Polygon light type becomes more expensive as the number of points in the polygon increases.